felipecastilla/confluence-to-google-drive-migration/README.md

 2. Configure your `.env` file as described above.
 3. Export your Confluence space to Word and copy the bundle to the folder specified by `ATLASSIAN_EXPORT_PATH`.
 4. Run the CLI commands (or call the pipeline programmatically) to list, download, and render the pages.
-5. Convert the rendered documents to `.docx` if desired (for example, using [this batch conversion method](https://www.extendoffice.com/documents/word/5601-word-batch-convert-doc-to-docx.html)).
+5. Run the pipeline to download pages and convert them to `.docx` automatically.
 6. Upload the final files to Google Drive using the SDK authenticated via your service account credentials.

 ## Limitations